 ESN likes to share opportunities for Christian scholars.
 Today a friend in the Harvey Fellowship program describes her experience and invites ESN members to apply.

-When I graduated from Calvin College—a Christian college in the Reformed tradition—I thought I knew a thing or two about the integration of faith and learning.
-Without a doubt, Calvin gave me an excellent start.
+After I graduated from a rigorous Christian college, I thought I knew a thing or two about the integration of faith and learning.
+Without a doubt, my alma mater gave me an excellent start.
 But since graduation my journey as a follower of Christ and as an academic has been most powerfully shaped by my experience as a Harvey Fellow.
-I was fortunate to be encouraged and befriended by two Harvey Fellows while I was in graduate school, even before I had applied—one in my graduate program at Northwestern University and the other in my church on Chicago’s north side.
+I was fortunate to be encouraged and befriended by two Harvey Fellows while I was in graduate school, even before I had applied—one in my Ph.D. program and the other in my church.
 The Harvey Fellows Program has continued to connect me with other academics and leaders who have similar faith commitments.
 These relationships, in my experience, are what make participation in the program such a blessing.

 How can you join this group of scholars?
 Apply for the Harvey Fellowship!
 Here are a few things you need to know in order to do so.
 First, a bit about the program: the Harvey Fellows Program provides financial support to Christian students pursuing graduate studies at premier institutions with a vision to impact society through their vocations.
 For more than twenty years, the Program has sought to mark, equip, and encourage individuals to actively integrate their faith and vocation as leaders in strategic occupations.
 Fellows who are selected through a competitive process receive a $16,000 stipend that may be renewed for up to an additional two years.

 - proclaim and actively seek to demonstrate personal faith in Jesus Christ and a desire to serve and witness in His name.

 - are enrolled in or have applied to a full-time graduate degree program.